jhertz/elo_calculator/README.md

 Yup thats it, a plain text file with two seperate lines!
 Make sure there's a line break between the two!!!

 -brackets.txt: This file will contain the names of the brackets you want to use.
+The format is also very simple.
+One bracket name per line.
+For instance, if you have two brackets, one at  http://challonge.com/Fox, and the other at http://challonge.com/Falco
-    The format is also very simple:
+    then brackets.txt should look like this:

-    If your challonge URL was http://challonge.com/ABC123
+    Fox
-    then brackets.txt should have a line that says ABC123
+    Falco

 Again, both of these should be plain text files, with each entry on a seperate line.